-- 1) Secure at least 50 prospective members representing at least five countries and three zones, who share a common interest in a specific worthwhile service activity that advances the Object of Rotary. - 2) Submit an application, including a description of the founding members' expertise in the subject matter, the types of projects it intends to promote or conduct, and an action plan that outlines how the group plans to accomplish its service goals. - 3) Be organized in accordance with RI policy. - 4) Complement the service activities of Rotarians, clubs and districts and not conflict with the purposes of an existing Rotary Action Group, RI program or Rotary Foundation program
+- 1) Secure at least 50 prospective members representing at least five countries and three zones, who share a common interest in a specific worthwhile service activity that advances the Object of Rotary. - 2) Submit an application, including a description of the founding members' expertise in the subject matter, the types of projects it intends to promote or conduct, and an action plan that outlines how the group plans to accomplish its service goals.
+At least 10 founding members must demonstrate technical or subject matter expertise in the proposed group's area of concentration. - 3) Be organized in accordance with RI policy. - 4) Complement the service activities of Rotarians, Rotaractors, clubs and districts and not duplicate with the purposes of an existing Rotary Action Group, RI program or Rotary Foundation program

 Groups that are denied provisional recognition may not reapply for a period of two years from the date of such denial.
-(January 2017 Mtg., Bd.
+(April 2021 Mtg., Bd.
 Dec.
-113)
+157)

 Source: June 2005 Mtg., Bd.
 Dec.
 302; Amended by November 2006 Mtg., Bd.
 Dec.
 75; January 2011 Mtg., Bd.
 Dec.
 137; January 2017 Mtg., Bd.
 Dec.
-113
+113; April 2021 Mtg., Bd.
+Dec.
+157

-42.030.5.
+42.020.5.
 Requirements for Provisionally Recognized Rotary Action Groups